-&lt;sup>5 See German Federal Ministry of Finance (BMF) (2019, p.
+5 See German Federal Ministry of Finance (BMF) (2019, p.
 5)

 Finally, the GTED classifies TE reporting with regard to the type of data provided and the regularity of reporting.
-While the type of data section differentiates between our four main data types (provision-level, very disaggregated, somewhat disaggregated, overall estimates), the section on regularity of reporting indicates whether the country reports regularly or irregularly.
+While the type of data differentiates between four main data types (provision-level, very disaggregated, somewhat disaggregated, overall estimates), regularity of reporting indicates whether the country reports regularly or irregularly.
 A country is classified as reporting regularly if it does not have any gaps of yearly data coverage since it started reporting, and has reported data until two years before the cut-off year to input data (2018 in the case of the first version of the GTED released in June 2021, which is based on data published until 2020).
 The classification stands regardless whether the country reports annually (like most countries) or bi-annually (e.g. Germany), as long as it provides estimates for all years.
 In all other cases, the country is classified as reporting "irregularly".
 Turkey, for example, first reported data for 2007, but did not provide further data until 2015.
 Similarly, the first year of data for Denmark is 2006.
 Yet, there is an 11-year gap - until 2017 - when the next yearly data wave is available.
-Czechia, to give another example, is currently classified as providing irregular data, because it has not yet published data for 2018.
+Czechia, to give another example, is currently classified as reporting irregularly, because it has not yet published data for 2018.

-2.2 Data Categorisation
+2.2 Data categorisation

-At the level of individual provisions, the data is put in a consistent format to increase the level of longitudinal and cross-country comparability.
+At the level of individual provisions, the data is put in a consistent format to increase longitudinal and crosscountry comparability.

 Tax base information in the GTED is organised in three levels.
 The first level distinguishes three broad tax base categories: taxes on income, on goods and services, and on property.
 The second level introduces subcategories.
-For example, taxes on income are split into corporate income tax (CIT), personal income tax (PIT), capital gains tax, etc. Taxes on goods and services are split into value-added tax (VAT), customs duties, excise taxes, etc. Taxes on property are split into real estate taxes, land value taxes, vehicle taxes, etc. Third-level categories apply to some second-level tax types.
+For example, taxes on income are split into corporate income tax (CIT), personal income tax (PIT), capital gains tax, etc. Taxes on goods and services are split into value-added tax (VAT), customs duties, excise taxes, etc. Taxes on property are split into real estate taxes, land value taxes, vehicle taxes, etc. Thirdlevel categories apply to some second-level tax types.
 For example, VAT is broken down into internal VAT and customs VAT.
 Excise taxes are broken down into the specific goods to which the excise is applied (e.g. alcohol, tobacco, fuels, etc.).
 Such a breakdown allows the GTED to accommodate different reporting styles of countries and produce data that can be analysed in a consistent way.